Ratu

 Ratu ([ˈrɑːtu]) is an Austronesian title used by male Fijians of chiefly rank.
 An equivalent title, adi (pronounced [ˈandi]), is used by females of chiefly rank.
-In the Malay language, the title ratu is also the traditional honorific title to refer to the ruling king or queen in Javanese culture (though it has since been used in modern contexts to refer to both queen regnant and queen consort of any nation, e.g. "Ratu Elizabeth II" and "Ratu Camilla, Queen Consort").
+In the Malay language, the title ratu is also the traditional honorific title to refer to the ruling king or queen in Javanese culture (though it has since been used in modern contexts to refer to both queen regnant and queen consort of any nation, e.g. "Ratu Elizabeth II" and "Ratu Camilla").
 Thus in Java, a royal palace is called "keraton", constructed from the circumfix ke- -an and Ratu, to describe the residence of the ratu.

+Ratu: A chiefly title for men used alone as a form of address, or in front of the chief's name, only in certain places The source of the Fijian title is Verata, and it has spread throughout Fiji during the past century, now applied to many local, minor chiefs as well as the major ones.
+The concept of his type of title is from Tonga.
+Strictly speaking, the title belongs only in Verata.
+In their time, Cakobau or Tanoa, his father, never themselves used the title of Ratu.
+It does not appear with Cakobau's name or any other chief's name in the Deed of Cession of 1874.
+(Exceptionally, in the 1850s, Ratu Mara Kapaiwai was one of the few who did use the word Ratu, though that may have been a name rather than a title.)
+It has been affixed to the names of Tana and Cakobau by later Fijians, retroactively.
+The Cakobau Memorial Church on Bau Island is now referred to as the Ratu Cakobau Church.
+Ratu may also be used as a personal first name or second name.
+The title may be acquired as part of a chiefly name, by a namesake.
+In such cases, it does not imply chiefly status.
+Adi is the female equivalent, sometimes heard as Yadi in Lau.

 Etymology

 Ra is a prefix in many titles (ramasi, ramalo, rasau, ravunisa, ratu), and tu means simply "chief".
 The formal use of "ratu" as a title in a name (as in "Sir" in British tradition) was not introduced until after the cession of 1874.
 Until then, a chief would be known only by his birth name and his area-specific traditional title.

 Regional variations include ro in Rewa and parts of Naitasiri and Tailevu, roko in parts of Naitasiri, Rewa and Lau (particularly the Moala group), ra in parts of Vanua Levu, particularly the province of Bua.

 In all those places, it is used as a title preceding the person's name, much like "prince", "duke", "earl", "baron" or "lord".

 The semantics, however, are a little different in Fijian although the name and title are usually reversed, for example:

 In English, one would say His Royal Highness (Styling) Prince (address/title) Andrew (name), Duke of York (noble title).

 In Fijian, one would say, Gone Turaga Na (Styling) Roko Tui Bau (noble title), Ratu (address/title) Joni Madraiwiwi (name).